-39 D.L. v.
-Clear Creek Independent School Brazos ISD, 695 F. App'x 733 (5th Cir.
-2017) ("[W]e consider whether there was a present need for special education services . . . [a] fear that a student may experience problems in the future is not by itself a valid basis for IDEA eligibility"(emphasis added).
-40 34 C.F.R. § 300.39(a)(1)
+34 D.L. v.
+Clear Creek Independent School District, 695 F. App'x 733 (5th Cir.
+2017) ("[W]e consider whether there was a present need for special education services . . . [a] fear that a student may experience problems in the future is not by itself a valid basis for IDEA eligibility" (emphasis added).

-- "adapting, as appropriate to the needs of an eligible [student] under this part, the content, methodology, or delivery of instruction- - To address the unique needs of the student that result from the student's disability; and - To ensure access of the student to the general curriculum, so that the student can meet the educational standards within the jurisdiction of the public agency that apply to all students."
-41
+■ To ensure access of the student to the general curriculum, so that the student can meet the educational standards within the jurisdiction of the public agency that apply to all students."
+36

-The general curriculum and educational standards that "apply to all [students]" in [BRAZOS ISD are the Texas Essential Knowledge and Skills (TEKS) as well as the Brazos ISD's Policy EIE(Local).42 The state-wide assessments that determine a student's progress toward meeting those educational standards are the State of Texas Assessments of Academic Readiness (STAAR).
+The general curriculum and educational standards that "apply to all [students]" in BRAZOS ISD are the Texas Essential Knowledge and Skills (TEKS) as well as the District's Policy EIE(Local).37 The state-wide assessments that determine a student's progress toward meeting those educational standards are the State of Texas Assessments of Academic Readiness (STAAR).

-The student will \underline{not} be determined to be eligible for special education and related services if the determinant factor for the determination is-
+The student will not be determined to be eligible for special education and related services if the determinant factor for the determination is-

-- lack of appropriate instruction in reading, including the essential components of reading instruction; - lack of appropriate instruction in math; - limited English proficiency, or - if the student does not meet the criteria for one of the eligibility categories set out in the Brazos ISD's Child Find Duty Operating Procedure.43
+- lack of appropriate instruction in reading, including the essential components of reading instruction; - lack of appropriate instruction in math; - limited English proficiency, or - if the student does not meet the criteria for one of the eligibility categories set out in the District's Child Find Duty Operating Procedure.
+38

-Within 30 calendar days of the completion of the student's full initial and individual evaluation report, the student's ARD committee will meet to determine whether the student is eligible for special education and related services and, if the student is determined to be eligible, the ARD committee shall develop the student's individualized education program (IEP).
+Within 30 calendar days of the completion of the student's full individual and initial evaluation report, the student's ARD committee will meet to determine whether the student is eligible for special education and related services and, if the student is determined to be eligible, the ARD committee shall develop the student's individualized education program (IEP).
 However, if the 30th calendar day falls during the summer and school is not in session, the ARD committee may wait until the first day of the following school year to finalize any decision regarding the student's initial eligibility, IEP and/or educational placement, unless the student's initial evaluation indicates that he or she will need extended school year services during the intervening summer.
-44
+39